 Recently, facial acupuncture has gone from fringe beauty technique to relatively common practice, namely for its ability to significantly lift and brighten the face.
 I found myself not only on her table, but attending one of her gua sha classes earlier this month.
 Two weeks later, I'm floored by the results: clear, dewy skin and next to no redness.

 For those of you who are new to acupuncture, here's a quick crash course: Acupuncture is an ancient Chinese medicine practice that involves placing ultra-fine needles on systematic points to improve tone and increase the circulation of blood and lymph.
 The practice has been shown to help with a host of issues, from depression to arthritis to carpal tunnel.
-On the face, it can help clear congestion, minimize acne, and reduce redness and inflammation.
+On the face, it can help clear congestion, minimise acne, and reduce redness and inflammation.

 Unlike most facials, Chiu's treatment doesn't involve masking or extractions — instead, she focuses on needling the neck and face (with a few needles placed in strategic points on the body) catering her technique to each client's skin concerns.
 In all honesty, facial acupuncture isn't relaxing during the procedure.
 According to Chiu, this is completely normal.
 She says it's common for people to experience discomfort during the treatment, but intense relaxation after.
 She finishes each treatment with an ultra-soothing 15-minute session of gua sha and cupping.